Deltares/ra2ce/README.md

 - Create a network based on a shapefile

 ## Exposure
 For every hazard map an exposure map will be created, where exposure is defined as the overlay between the infrastructure network and the hazard map.
 In case of a flooding on road-infrastructure this will for example result in a map with the waterdepth projected on the road.
+The exposure value is based on the average value of the hazard data intersecting with the infrastructure element.
+The user can choose

 ## Criticality
 This module calculated the redundancy based criticality.
 There are three possible analyses.